 Under Issues, you will find other useful features like

-Issue Type displays all types of items that can be created and tracked via JIRA.
+Issue Type displays all types of items that can be created and tracked via Jira testing tool.
 JIRA Issues are classified under various forms like new feature, sub-task, bug, etc. as shown in the screen shot.

-There are two types of Issue types schemes in JIRA, one is
+There are two types of Issue types schemes in Jira project management tool, one is

 Apart from these two issue type schemes, you can also add schemes manually as per requirement, for example we have created IT & Support scheme, for these we will drag and drop the issue types from the Available Issue type to Issue type for current scheme as shown in the screen shot below